aptech/docs/docs/CR-clear.rst

-If your program is running out of memory, or uses considerable system resources, using clear to deallocate large matrices after they are no longer needed may allow it to run more efficiently.
+If your program is running out of memory, or uses considerable system resources, using :func:`clear` to deallocate large matrices after they are no longer needed may allow it to run more efficiently.

 ::